Bluesky at Home » Recipes » Desserts » How to Make the Easiest Lemon Tart

 How to Make the Easiest Lemon Tart

 Do you love the taste of lemon?
+The bright citrus adds so much flavor to both sweet and savory dishes.
 Have you ever made lemon curd?
 It’s one of my favorites.
-But sometimes you want a faster way to enjoy a sweet little lemon tart.
 I have the best way to make the easiest lemon tart.

-Lemon curd is often the basis of a lemon dessert, such as easy lemon tarts or lemon bars.
-This tart filling is smooth and creamy and full of lemon goodness.
+Lemon curd is often the basis of lemon desserts, such as easy lemon tarts or lemon bars.
+This tart filling is smooth, creamy, and full of lemon goodness.
 It’s the perfect balance of tart and sweet.

 I understand sometimes you are in a hurry or you just don’t want the hassle of making fresh lemon curd with lemon juice and separating egg yolks and cooking it.